- last update 31 Oct 2024 -

 [I will comment on the movies when the section is ready]

-Planet of the Apes also got shit tons of comics.
+Planet of the Apes also has shit tons of comics.
 Direct adaptations, sequels, prequels, alternative settings, extra adventures... from long series in the 70s, some manga in the late 60s, to modern stuff being released every year.
 I really don't recommend most of them, as I'm really just a fan of the first two movies, but I will be posting what I like.
 One highlight of mine would be Planet of the Apes: Ursus (2018), taking place before and during the first two original movies and adding so much to it.

 [I will comment on the movies when the section is ready]